micmankos/card_deck/README.md

 This projects implements a library for a standard Poker-style deck of cards which can, in turn, be used to implement a card game.

-## Dev Environment
+## Dev Environment and Setup
 This section details the development environment and how to set it up.
+This project assumes knowledge of conda and pip.

 TODO: mention pep8 style